 Services available through the bookstore include special ordering of books and balloon bouquets.
 If you don’t see what you’re looking for, let the bookstore staff know - they may be able to accommodate your needs.
-The bookstore is located behind Kerrwood Hall and is open from 8:45 a.m. to 4:30 p.m., Monday-Friday.
-It is closed during chapel on Monday, Wednesday and Friday.
+The bookstore is located behind Kerrwood Hall and is open from 8:45 a.m. to 4:30 p.m., Monday-Friday and 10:30 a.m. to 2:30 p.m. on Saturdays.
+It's closed during chapel on Monday, Wednesday and Friday.
 Merchandise is also available online 24 hours a day, seven days a week, at westmontbookstore.com.
 For questions or concerns, contact the customer service staff x6064.

 The Counseling Center is located on lower campus across from Van Kampen Hall.
 Licensed mental health professionals are on staff to provide short-term counseling to students (up to eight sessions per semester), which is covered by student fees.
 For longer term counseling, referrals are made to off-campus mental health professionals, and the student is responsible for payment.
 Except as required by law, all information shared in the counseling sessions is confidential, therefore it has no relationship to disciplinary action.